Tenerife Carnival 2025

 DSC01430

-The dress on the girl should be minimal, and the feathers should be as wide-spread as possible.
+A girl’s dress should be minimal, while the plumage should be as spread out as possible.

 DSC01512